Did you know tipping can be insulting in some countries?

 Seoul is a gorgeous, vibrant city, steeped in tradition.
 Tipping in South Korea is not a big deal, and is not regularly expected for the most part.
 That’s right – keep your money in your pocket.
 There are of course a few exceptions.

 Standard Meal Tip: 10% service charge is standard at high end western restaurants.
 Tips are not at all expected in many other restaurants however.
-Of course your western hotel may have a different policy – but get out and explore.
+Of course your major western hotel may have a different policy – but get out and explore.
 No additional tip is required virtually anywhere you eat, making this a great city to dine out.

 Tip At Bars: Same story.
 No tip is expected.
 Some hotel bars may add service charges, but it’s against cultural norms.
 Just say your pleases and thank you’s.